Argha-code/devTinder/homework.md

 set expiry of jwt token and cookies to 7 days create userSchema method to getJWT() create userSchema method to comparepassword(passwordInputByuser)

+Explore tinder APIs
+Create a list all API you can think of in DEV Tinder Group multiple route under respective routers
+Read documentation for express.Router
+Create routes folder for managing auth,profile,request routers create  authRouters ,profileRouters,requestRouters Import these routers in app.js